 STEPUP @ BU – Science Policy Student Group

-STEPUP (Science and Technology in Public Policy) is an interest group at Boston University committed to fostering a community of scientists engaged in public policy.
+STEPUP (Science and Technology in Public Policy) is a science policy group at Boston University committed to fostering a community of scientists engaged in public policy.

-Whether you’re aiming to make a difference with your career in the future, or are eager to help people in a concrete way during the course of your studies, the STEPUP community can help you transform your curiosity and good intentions into action!
+Whether you are aiming to make a difference with your career in the future, or are eager to help people in a concrete way during the course of your studies, the STEPUP community can help you transform your curiosity and good intentions into action.

-- Receive more information about how to get involved in STEPUP, including how to join the Executive Board of STEPUP.
+- receive more information on how to get involved, including joining the Executive Board

 Science Policy Resources